 The Dutch are not particularly nationalistic but make an exception for Kingsday and sports events.
 All Dutch national sports teams and many of their supporters wear orange.

-The Dutch wear orange as a symbol of their national unity and to signify national pride.
+The Dutch wear orange to signify national pride and as a symbol of their national unity

-Kingsday is celebrated every year on April 27, the birthday of the present King of The Netherland, King Willem-Alexander.
+King’s Day is celebrated on April 27th, the birthday of the present King of The Netherlands, King Willem-Alexander.
 On this day, the Dutch celebrate their national unity by wearing orange.

 Flea markets are organized all over the country.
 If you are not interested in flea markets, there will also be plenty of concerts and festivals that you may want to attend as long as you wear your orange shirt.